 It’s long been proven that clients will establish a relationship with a business that actively invests in customer success.
 However, customers will further strengthen their relationship with a CSM who is successful in helping them expand their vision for how to use the vendor’s solution.
-When successful, the CSM will effectively increase the number of potential and achieved business outcomes with their organization.
-Ultimately, this will drive a competitive edge that is difficult to replicate and, thereby, ultimately prevent churn in a highly-effective manner.
+When successful, the CSM will effectively increase the number of potentials and achieve business outcomes with its organization.
+Ultimately, this will drive a competitive edge that is difficult to replicate and, thereby, ultimately prevent churn in a highly effective manner.

 Typically, during a Quarterly Business Review (QBR), clients are asked what their desired business outcomes are.
 A good CSM will then ensure that those business outcomes are delivered as requested.
 The downside to this approach is that it assumes that clients know what they want, which isn’t always the case.
 There are things that your clients know they know, and some things they don’t know that they don’t know.